harleenkaur2003/color-detection/README.md

 95% of accuracy in a dataset of 100 images.

 # CONCLUSION:
-This project serves the purpose of introduction to image processing .
+This project serves the purpose of introduction to image processing and efficiently filteration of red objects.